 Note: See rule 1.10 for the definition of “service data”.

-(2) For the purposes of subrule (1), if CDR data collected by an accredited person, or CDR data directly or indirectly derived from it, is disclosed to another person (the recipient) in accordance with a CDR outsourcing arrangement, any use or disclosure of that CDR data by the recipient (whether or not in accordance with the arrangement) is taken to have been by the accredited person.

-(3) For subrule (2), it is irrelevant whether the CDR data was disclosed to the recipient directly by the accredited data recipient, or indirectly through one or more further CDR outsourcing arrangements.

 7.7 Rule relating to privacy safeguard 6—use or disclosure of CDR data by accredited data recipients

 Note: Paragraph 56EI(1)(b) of the Act provides that an accredited data recipient of CDR data must not use or disclose it unless the use or disclosure is otherwise required, or authorised, under the consumer data rules.
 This rule provides an authorisation for that paragraph.